Coffee Processing

 The natural process, or dry process, is the oldest method of coffee processing and is known for its rich, fruity flavors.
 This method involves:

-2. Drying: The cherries are spread out to dry in the sun with the fruit still intact, which can take up to four weeks.
+Drying: The cherries are spread out to dry in the sun with the fruit still intact, a process that can take up to four weeks.
 During this time, the cherries are regularly turned to ensure even drying and to prevent mold.

 At the MF Washing Station in Nkhota, Northern Malawi, we are dedicated to producing high-quality coffee using these three distinct processing methods.
 Our station is uniquely fed by fresh, gravity-fed spring water from high in the mountains, ensuring the purest water is used in our processing, which enhances the quality and taste of our coffee.
 The collaboration with the Tiko Coffee Collective, a group of smallholder farmers from Nkhota and Junju villages, ensures that we have access to some of the finest coffee cherries in the region.